 How can food be a key ingredient in therapy?

-Therapy is also about change – that’s why people come.
-But for me, that’s also what cooking is about.
-Every time I cook, that collection of ingredients at the start is not the same as the dish I end up with, which is a powerful, and hopeful, reminder that change is always possible.
+Therapy, just like cooking, is all about promise, possibility and hope.
+But most of all, therapy is about change – that’s why people come.
+Every time I cook, the collection of ingredients at the start is not the same as the dish I end up with, which is a powerful, and hopeful, reminder that change is always possible.

 I’m too dependent, there must be something wrong with me?